SDGforskning/sdg-strings/SDG07_query_action_WoS.md

   ("solar cooker$" OR "solar box cooker$"
   OR
     (
-      ("clean" OR "cleaner" OR "decarboni*" OR "low-carbon")
+      ("clean" OR "cleaner"
-      NEAR/3
-          ("fuel$" OR "energy" OR "power" OR "electricity" OR "technolog*"
+      OR "pm2.5" OR "fine particulate matter" OR "indoor air pollution" OR "unprocessed coal"
+      )
+      NEAR/15
-          OR "cooking" OR "cookstove$" OR "stove$"
+          ("cooking" OR "cookstove$" OR "stove$"
+          OR "lighting" OR "lamps"
+          OR "heating"
           )
     )
   )